Improving accessibility in a digital exhibit

-The interactive cursor measures below the recommended 24x24px, making it difficult for users with motor impairments to navigate.
+The interactive cursor fell below the 24px minimum, creating friction for users with motor impairments trying to select cells.

-Randomly selected cells are read aloud, giving non-visual users a way to experience each pixel of the exhibit — preserving the artistic integrity of the work without excluding anyone.
+To make the exhibit screen reader accessible, a new version of the exhibit randomly selects cells that are read aloud, giving non-visual users a way to experience each pixel of the exhibit — preserving the artistic integrity of the work without excluding anyone.

 A screen reader–friendly structure ensures titles and navigation are easy to move through for non-visual users.